m-aouzal/HederaSmartContract/README.md

 - **Claiming Rewards**: Users can claim their accrued rewards based on their staked MST tokens.
 - **Unstaking MST**: Users can unstake their MST tokens and withdraw their staked amount.
 - **Admin Operations**: Admins can manage token balances, mint new tokens, oversee the reward distribution process, and handle account creation for users who will be connected to a wallet.
-- **Access Control**: The delete function is blocked for fixed accounts and tokens to prevent unauthorized modifications.
+- **Access Control**: The delete function is blocked for four fixed accounts to prevent unauthorized modifications.
 This is vital to the application to maintain its integrity.
+The specific accounts that cannot be deleted are:
+  - `DJO0nIlR1DyydwYhB5Xy`
+  - `SlZx5gHcsz9eCCEdA6nc`
+  - `oMKQR1mhQw1DJCJfacN8`
+  - `sb9uyt5VVkOBa7OYXBih`

 ### Technologies Used